GatoGraphQL/ExtensionStarter/README.md

 );
 ```

-Edit file `src/Config/Symplify/MonorepoBuilder/DataSources/DataToAppendAndRemoveDataSource.php` and append the line of PHP code below, replacing `your-wordpress-integration-plugin` with the slug of the integration plugin for the extension (eg: `woocommerce`, `yoast-seo` or `hello-dolly`):
+Edit file `src/Config/Symplify/MonorepoBuilder/DataSources/DataToAppendAndRemoveDataSource.php` and append the line of PHP code below, replacing `your-wordpress-integration-plugin` with the slug of the WordPress integration plugin for the extension (eg: `woocommerce`, `yoast-seo` or `hello-dolly`):

 ```php
 $dataToRemove['require-dev']['wpackagist-plugin/your-wordpress-integration-plugin'] = '*';